abadid/cmsc424-spring2019/project2/README.md

 We can solve this using triggers!
 We'll keep the old customers table around.
 And we'll give the new customers table a different name `newcustomers`.
 Originally it is populated with data from the original customers table (without the frequentflieron column which instead will be populated in the new ffairline table).

 You need to write triggers that do the following:
 1. Whenever an app inserts/updates/deletes data into the `customers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `newcustomers` and `ffairline` tables.
-On inserts into the `customers` table the value for frequentflieron should result on an insertion into `ffairlines` of (customer, frequentflieron).
+On inserts into the `customers` table the value for frequentflieron should result on an insertion into `ffairlines` of (customerid, frequentflieron).
 If frequentflieron is NULL you should NOT add (customerid, NULL) to the `ffairlines` table.
-If frequentflieron is updated to NULL then delete all entries in `ffairlines` for that customer
+Similarly on updates to frequentflieron a tuple should be inserted into `ffairlines` of (customerid, updated value of frequentflieron) If frequentflieron is updated to NULL then delete all entries in `ffairlines` for that customer
 1. Whenever an app inserts/updates/deletes data into the `newcustomers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `customers` table.
 The value of the `frequentflieron` column in the `customers` table is the most frequently travelled airline for that customer (based on the record in the `flewon` table) that is one of the frequent flier airlines for that customer as listed in the new `ffairline` table (or null if there are no frequent flier airlines for that customer).
 In the case of a tie, the one that is smallest lexicographically is chosen.
 1. We also need a trigger on the new `ffairline` table to update the value of the ffairline column of the old customers table if the value should change as a result of the update to the ffairline table.
 1. Since the flewon table can affect the choice of which airline should be listed as the `frequentflieron` value in the old customers table, we also need a trigger on the flewon table if as as result of the insert/update/delete to the table, the `frequentflieron` value needs to be changed in the old customers table.